Over 1,100 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,100 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-Syrian engineering units have cleared of mines 2.3 hectares (5.6 acres) of land, destroying 37 explosive devices, over the same period, according to the center.
+Syrian engineering units have cleared of mines 2.2 hectares (5.4 acres) of land, destroying 31 explosive devices over the same period, the center said.

-Additionally, the ministry stated that the Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce had registered 30 ceasefire violations in Syria over the past 24 hours, while the Turkish side had recorded 22 truce breaches.

-"The Russian side of the Russian-Turkish commission reviewing issues related to violations of the ceasefire has registered 30 cases of firing in the [Syrian] provinces: 11 in Idlib, eight in Hama, seven in Latakia and four in Aleppo.
-The Turkish side has registered 22 cases of firing in the [Syrian] provinces: 12 in Hama, seven in Idlib and three in Latakia," the center said in its daily bulletin.

 The Russian military has not held any humanitarian operations over the given period, according to the center.